 Get started today!
-Register now for the first course – Introduction to Community Energy & Emissions Planning – starting September 7, 2016.
+Register by August 31 for the first course – Introduction to Community Energy & Emissions Planning – starting September 7, 2016.

 Community energy management is a new discipline spanning the traditional silos of current and long range planning, policy, operations, engineering, transportation, finance, and others.
 Community Energy Management education will provide the knowledge and resources you need to manage the art and science of saving energy, emissions, and money across the community.
 This inter-disciplinary sequence of on-line courses provides a unique opportunity to refresh disciplines that you are already familiar with by viewing them through an energy lens while introducing new tools and concepts.